 Marina is a community builder and entrepreneur by nature and a designer and marketer by trade.
 Less than two years after moving to Toronto, she started her own business in the food industry and joined the Toronto Kitchen Incubator housed at FoodShare Toronto.
 As part of her business plan, she started selling the product at farmers’ markets.
 Being part of that weekly community ritual of bringing people together around healthy local food and activating a public space helped her realize she had found “her tribe.”
 A place where her passions and approach matched the values of other small entrepreneurs and not-for-profit organizations in the food sector.

 In 2010 she joined the Evergreen Canada team as a Food Program Manager.
 This work provided an opportunity to have a more significant impact on the local food community.
-In that role, she developed the food and public market strategy and action plan for the site, resulting in a portfolio of programs that promote food literacy, community development, local entrepreneurship, and placemaking.
-This role included managing a year-round weekly farmers market, that under her leadership, was recognized as the City’s largest and most highly regarded market.
+In that role, she developed the site’s food and public market strategy and action plan, resulting in a portfolio of programs promoting food literacy, community development, local entrepreneurship, and placemaking.
+This role included managing a year-round weekly farmers’ market recognized as the City’s largest and most highly regarded market under her leadership.
 Furthermore, she developed the public market program with a combination of revenue tools contributing to Evergreen’s Brick Works social enterprise.
 Promoted to Evergreen Senior Program Officer and part of the consulting services team, she led projects in urban innovation and community economic development in Toronto.

 A member of the Toronto Food Policy Council (TFPC) since 2013, she created the TFPC public market working group in 2015.
-In that role, Marina collaborates with city staff and sector stakeholders to strengthen public markets in the City.
+Marina collaborates with city staff and sector stakeholders in that role to strengthen public markets.
 In 2019, Marina spoke at the 10th Public Market Conference in London, UK, organized by Project for Public Spaces, representing Toronto’s Market Cities project.

-In 2017, Marina received the Canada 150 Outstanding neighbour award by MP Carolyn Bennet for her community work.
-Marina has a BA in Graphic Design from the University of Buenos Aires and a Master of Environmental Studies and Planning at York University, Toronto, Canada.
+In 2017, Marina received the Canada 150 Outstanding Neighbour award from MP Carolyn Bennet for her community work.
+Marina has a BA in Graphic Design from the University of Buenos Aires and a Master of Environmental Studies, Specialization in Social and Community Planning, from York University, Toronto, Canada.

 In early 2020, as TFPC public market project lead, Marina secured Toronto’s role as one of the three pilot project cities in the Market Cities Initiative led by Project for Public Spaces.
-In partnership with HealthBridge Foundation of Canada and Slow Food International, the initiative aims to advance a new vision for public markets systems at the scale of cities, regions, and beyond.
-Under her leadership, she coordinated the research and engagement that resulted in the first City of Toronto public market map, an international report and the Market City TO action plan soon to be released in the City.
+In partnership with HealthBridge Foundation of Canada and Slow Food International, the initiative aims to advance a new vision for public market systems at the scale of cities, regions, and beyond.
+Under her leadership, she coordinated the research and engagement that resulted in the first City of Toronto public market map and an international report.